-In 2005, the Library of Latin Texts was launched online on the Brepolis website where, today, it is part of a comprehensive cluster of databases relating to the study of Latin.
+In 2005, the Library of Latin Texts was launched online on the Brepolis website where, today, it is part of a comprehensive cluster of databases relating to the study of Latin: Brepolis Latin.

-This cluster consists of full-text databases (namely, the Library of Latin Texts – Series A, the Library of Latin Texts – Series B,the Monumenta Germaniae Historica,the Archive of Celtic-Latin Literature and the Aristoteles Latinus Database) and Latin dictionaries (under the heading of the Database of Latin Dictionaries).
+This cluster consists of full-text databases (namely, the Library of Latin Texts,the Monumenta Germaniae Historica,the Archive of Celtic-Latin Literature and the Aristoteles Latinus Database) and Latin dictionaries (under the heading of the Database of Latin Dictionaries).

-The Library of Latin Texts (a project that was started in 1991 as the Cetedoc Library of Christian Latin Texts, CLCLT); it is now developed and produced in Turnhout by the Centre ‘Traditio Litterarum Occidentalium’ (CTLO) under the direction of Prof. Paul Tombeur, and since 2020 under the direction of Prof. Toon Van Hal.
+The Library of Latin Texts project was started in 1991 as the Cetedoc Library of Christian Latin Texts, CLCLT); it is now developed and produced in Turnhout by the Centre ‘Traditio Litterarum Occidentalium’ (CTLO), until 2019 under the direction of Prof. Paul Tombeur, and since 2020 under the direction of Prof. Toon Van Hal.

-The LLT-A is the world’s leading database for Latin texts, offering texts from the beginnings of Latin literature down to the present day.
+The LLT is the world’s leading database for Latin texts, offering texts from the beginnings of Latin literature down to the present day.

-The texts which are incorporated are selected from the best editions available and when possible established according to best contemporary scholarly practice.
-Great efforts have been undertaken to verify facts relating to the text, such as the veracity of the authorial attribution or the dating.
-The printed text has often been enhanced by correcting detected typographical errors.
-In order to isolate, as far as possible, the words proper to each work, a distinction is made between the original text and the “paratextual” elements.
+The texts which are incorporated are selected from the best editions available and established according to best contemporary scholarly practice.
+Great efforts have been made to verify facts relating to the text, such as the reliability of the authorial attribution or the dating.
+In many cases, the printed text is enhanced by correcting typographical errors detected by CTLO software.
+In order to isolate, as far as possible, the words proper to each work, a distinction is made between the original text and “paratextual” elements.

-The new name, Library of Latin Texts, that was adopted in 2002, refers to the expansion of the chronological limits that were originally set, as well as to the broadening of its horizon which now integrates the initial Christian outlook into a general cultural perspective.
-The aim now is to offer a database that continues to expand and aims to comprise not only Latin literature from the patristic and medieval periods but also from Antiquity and the early-modern and modern eras.
-The Library of Latin Texts – Series A gathers Latin texts of all genres and all periods.
-Great importance is attached to translations, essentially from Greek originals, into Latin.
+The new name Library of Latin Texts, adopted in 2002, refers to the expansion of the chronological limits that were originally set, as well as to the broadening of its horizon which now integrates the initial Christian outlook into a more encompassing cultural perspective.
+The current aim is to offer a database that continues to expand and wants to comprise Latin literature not only from the patristic and medieval periods but also from Antiquity and the early-modern and modern eras, across all genres.

 The textual material integrated into the database forms the first of the two pillars on which the Library of Latin Texts is built, the other one being a rich pool of sophisticated search tools.